firefly-iii/docs/new-docs/advanced-installation/locales.md

 The Docker image is Linux, by the way.
 Linux and Windows differ in the way they handle locale information.
 Windows usually recognizes locale strings like these: `English` or `english`.
 Linux mostly looks for strings like these: `en_US` or `nl_NL`.
 Sometimes you see stuff like this: `en_US.utf8` which means that it's not just English (US), but also UTF8 (a special encoding).

-This is easy for Firefly III itself.
 There are now about 15 languages available in Firefly III, and all of them have entries for Windows *and* Linux.

 The locale settings however are basically focused on Linux.
 So changing your locale in Firefly III on Windows may not work as you had expected.
 This is on my list for future improvements.